Vienna’s Population 2025 - Facts and Figures on Migration and Integration

 Over the past 60 years, Vienna has experienced a very dynamic population development.
-Within a few decades, population numbers in the city first went from stagnant to shrinking and then started to grow rapidly.
-At the same time, a previously strongly ageing city was turned into a young metropolis - mostly due to international immigration.
+Within just a few decades, population numbers in the city first went from stagnant to shrinking and then started to grow rapidly.
+At the same time, what was once an ageing city turned into a young metropolis - mainly due to international immigration.

-The fall of the Iron Curtain, the wars in the former Yugoslavia in the 1990s, Austria’s accession to the EU in 1995, the enlargements of the EU in 2004, 2007, and 2013, and migration in the wake of conflicts and wars, especially from Syria and Afghanistan, as well as the ongoing war in Ukraine, have caused the City of Vienna to grow significantly.
-At the beginning of 2024, Vienna had a population of 2,005,760 residents.
+The fall of the Iron Curtain, the wars in the former Yugoslavia in the 1990s, Austria’s accession to the EU in 1995, the EU enlargements in 2004, 2007, and 2013, and migration in the wake of conflicts and wars, especially from Syria and Afghanistan, as well as the ongoing war in Ukraine, have caused the City of Vienna to grow significantly.
+Today, Vienna is the 5th largest city in the EU due to immigration.
+At the beginning of 2025, Vienna had a population of 2,028,289 residents.

-Vienna’s population by nationality and country of birth
+Vienna’s population by Citizenship and Country of Birth

-The immigration of mainly young persons is clearly reflected in the composition of Vienna’s population.
-At the beginning of 2024, 35.4 per cent of Vienna’s residents were foreign nationals, 40.2 per cent were born abroad and 45.4 per cent were of foreign origin, which means that they either held a foreign citizenship or were Austrian nationals born abroad.
+The immigration of mainly young people is clearly reflected in the composition of Vienna’s population.
+At the beginning of 2025, 36.4 per cent of Vienna’s residents held foreign citizenship, 40.9 per cent were born abroad and 46.3 per cent had a migration background- that is, they either held foreign citizenship or were Austrian nationals born abroad.

 In Austria, the right to vote is tied to Austrian citizenship.
 Viennese residents who do not hold Austrian citizenship are not entitled to vote in municipal, provincial or federal elections.
 Thus, an increasing part of Vienna's population is excluded from the most prominent form of political participation.
 At the beginning of 2024, 34.6 per cent of Vienna's residents above the voting age of 16 were not allowed to participate in federal, provincial or municipal elections.

-- 15 per cent of Vienna’s residents are EU citizens and thus entitled to vote at least in municipal district elections.
+- 15.1 per cent were EU citizens and thus eligible to vote at the district level.

-- 19.6 per cent of Vienna’s residents are third-country citizens and are not entitled to vote in any elections.
+- 20.5 per cent were third-country nationals and not eligible to vote at any level.

 Publications